Enhancement Tools

 • If a filter has many parameter settings, some may not be visible; use the scroll bar to access more settings.
 Also, it’s possible to enlarge the G’MIC-Qt dialog if necessary, or switch to Fullscreen with the button on the bottom.

-• Depending on the filter, some parameters can require many iterations on the image and increase processing time.
-Adjust the settings carefully, as the times can increase exponentially before seeing the result.
+• Depending on the filter, some parameters can require many iterations on the image which increases processing time.
+Adjust the settings carefully, as the times can increase exponentially before seeing any result.

 • The filter preview can be adjusted to compare the results before and after the effect.
 Preview Type settings are available in the parameters pane.